-For a current list of PDC approved CLE courses available online, see the PDC’s Approved CLE document.
-NEW
+For a current list of PDC approved CLE courses available online, see the PDC Accredited CLE List (as of October 12, 2021).

-If there is a CLE course you would like to take that is not on the PDC approved list, email the agenda to email@example.com to request PDC approval before taking the course.
-You may also submit the agenda and your attendance verification after completing the course but courses that do not meet PDC requirements will not be approved.
+If there is a CLE course you would like to take that is not on the PDC approved list, please complete this form to request PDC approval for the course.
+Courses that do not meet PDC requirements will not be approved.

 Courses approved by the PDC may not be approved by the Idaho State Bar.
 If Idaho State Bar credit is desired, we recommend you contact the Bar before taking the course.